Cosmic-crypto/chatbot-py/README.md

-# PyBot Chatbot (v2) 🤖
+# PyBot Chatbot (v3) 🤖

 A simple **intent-based chatbot** built with **Python**, **scikit-learn**, and **TF-IDF**.
 PyBot uses classic machine learning (not deep learning) to classify user input into intents and respond accordingly.
 It also supports basic tools like math operations, random number generation, date/time, and calendar display.

 ---
-## Release notes (v2)
+## Release notes (v3)
-- Weather api connection (currently only weather data for London)
-- News (Shown by webscraping)
-- Repeating feature
+- train.py meaning only train once and no more training
+- better accuracy, the model now will not answer unless it is atleast 50% clear on what you are asking
-- equation solver & simplifier (solver doesn't work yet coming v2.1)
+- equation solver made better but full fix coming with v3.1

 ---